F5CodeGuru/asm241consolidated/module3/lab1/lab1.rst

 4. Notice that the attack Mitigation was Behavioral.
 This means a dynamic siganture was created and enforced to mitigate the attack.

+5. How does this differ from Bot Detection?
+Why should you use both mitigations usualy?

-5. In each of your terminal windows type Ctrl+C to break the script and select the corresponding entry number to quit the program.
+6. In each of your terminal windows type Ctrl+C to break the script and select the corresponding entry number to quit the program.

 .. note::